What is Concerta?

 Treatment of Concerta Addiction

-Concerta withdrawal can be managed effectively with proper medical oversight.
+Concerta withdrawal and addiction can be managed effectively with proper medical oversight.
 The withdrawal may not be as bad as you might fear.
 Once detox is complete, relearning life without addiction is the next step.
 Depending on your individual situation, the treatment of this addiction may involve only outpatient therapy.
 If inpatient treatment is needed, a luxury or residential treatment plan may be appropriate.

 A Concerta addiction may involve several different types of personalities and goals of abuse.
 Treatment should be customized to the individual parameters.
 It may be abused by parents of ADHD patients, by high performing executives, or by thrill-seekers who may have previously been addicted to illicit stimulants.